nuspell/nuspell.suggestions/README.md

 completed, the reporting of these metrics are no longer relevant, only the numbers that are reported by the verification executable.

-In `measurement-optimized-nolog` is identical to `measurement-optimized` but without the build option `-DBUILD_TIMING=ON`.
-This prevents writing metrics to log files and will provide more accurate overall speedup times, but no insight into suggestion methods.
-Spoiler: in verification testing the speedup varies slightly with each test, in the second decimal.
-Suggestion testing uses timeouts and is therefore more prone to variations.
-Hence disabling the metric logging will probably have a marginally effect or disappear in the timing variation.
+When `measurement-optimized` is build without the option `-DBUILD_TIMING=ON`, preventing writing metrics to log files, the speedup is marginally different.
+With that can be confirmed that the logging of metrics has no influence on the metrics reported here.
+Also in verification testing the speedup varies slightly with each test, in the second decimal.

 # Optimization